Fires and Chimneys

 Get a Chimney Cap Installed by a Professional Chimney Sweep

 If you can do so safely and have assistance, it can be helpful to go on your roof and inspect your chimney.
-However, as this can be dangerous we advice you call your local chimney sweep.
-The chimney flashing, which is the metal component of the chimney that ensures the connection between the chimney and roof are watertight, should be in good condition.
+However, as this can be dangerous we advise you call your local chimney sweep.
+The chimney flashing, which is the metal component of the chimney that ensures the connection between the chimney and roof is watertight, should be in good condition.
 It’s easily damaged because it’s on your roof and exposed to harsh weather conditions.
-Even the tiniest damage on the flashing prevents it from keeping water out and can result into structural damage.
+Even the tiniest damage on the flashing prevents it from keeping water out and can result in structural damage.

 Build Small Fires and Avoid Combustible Items in the Fireplace